fshowalter/movielog-archive/reviews/the-killer-nun-1979.md

 ---
 _The Killer Nun_ is trash, but not pure trash, and that’s a shame.

-The premise has potential.
-Anita Ekberg plays Sister Gertrude, the icy matron of a hospital overflowing with oddball characters.
-These include a pair of elderly twins, a lusty late-middle-age fitness buff, and Sister Matthieu, a young nun who eyes Sister Gertrude with carnal desire.
+Anita Ekberg plays Sister Gertrude, a hospital matron.
+Assisting her is Sister Matthieu, a young nun who eyes Sister Gertrude with carnal desire.

-Early on, the script piles on the ridiculous.
-Sister Gertrude steals to support a morphine addiction she acquired while recovering from brain surgery.
+Sister Gertrude is not well.
+She steals to support a morphine addiction she acquired while recovering from brain surgery.
 On an excursion outside the hospital, she has anonymous sex in a darkened hallway.
+Back at work, she complains of intense headaches.

+Her behavior becomes more erratic and violent.
+She stomps a patient’s dentures to pieces.
+She forces an elderly group to exercise to near fatal exhaustion.

-Back at work, she complains of intense headaches and stomps an elderly patient’s dentures to pieces.
-Things reach an apex when a naked Sister Matthieu confesses her desires and Sister Gertrude orders her to “Say you’re a dirty whore!”
+The script reaches a tipping point when a naked Sister Matthieu confesses her desires.
+Sister Gertrude smiles an icy smile and orders Sister Matthieu to “Say you’re a dirty whore.”

-But instead of having Sister Gertrude go full-bonkers and off her assorted patients, the script gets talky.
-Sister Gertrude enacts a convoluted scheme to replace the head physician in a dead-end plot thread.
+And here's where things go wrong.
+Instead of having Sister Gertrude go full-bonkers and become the titular "killer nun", the script gets talky.
+Sister Gertrude enacts a convoluted scheme to replace the head physician in a dead-end plot thread

-Worst of all, when the murders finally start, it’s clear Sister Gertrude isn’t the culprit.
-As a result, things drag while we wait for the characters to discover what we already know.
+Worst of all, when the murders finally start, we know Sister Gertrude isn't the culprit.
+As a result, things drag while we wait for the characters to catch up.

 I can forgive much in an exploitation picture.
 Bad acting?
 Comes with the territory.
 Shabby effects?
 At least they tried.
 Stilted dialog?
 Good for a laugh.
 But boredom?
 For a “nunsploitation” picture, that’s a cardinal sin.